Websites vs. Web Apps vs. Web Services: Understanding the Key Differences

 Introduction

-In today’s interconnected digital landscape, the terms website, web application, and web service are often used interchangeably—but they refer to distinct concepts with unique architectures, use cases, and user expectations.
-Whether you’re a developer, project manager, or business stakeholder, understanding these differences is crucial for planning your next online project, choosing the right technologies, and setting clear performance and security requirements.
+In today's digital landscape, the terms website, web application, and web service are often used interchangeably—yet they represent distinct concepts with unique architectures, use cases, and user expectations.
+Whether you're a developer, project manager, or business stakeholder, understanding these differences is essential for planning your next online project, selecting appropriate technologies, and establishing clear performance and security requirements.

 This guide will: